soulia/bidder/README.md

 Welcome to your Node.js project on Cloud9 IDE!

-This is based on PS Angular Fundamentals by Joe Eames and Jim Cooper.

 The script files have been IIFE-d (Immediately invoked function expression (IIFE))

 ## Running the server